-Dollar for Dollar- Minute for Minute, there is NOTHING that has a higher Return on Investment than being able to UNDERSTAND FINANCIAL STATEMENTS.
+Dollar for Dollar- Minute for Minute, there is NOTHING that has a higher Return on Investment for an Entrepreneur than being able to UNDERSTAND and IMPROVE on a companies FINANCIALS.

-But the fact of the matter is - UNDERSTANDING FINANCIAL STATEMENTS is not easy.
+But for many entrepreneurs, the fact of the matter is - UNDERSTANDING FINANCIAL STATEMENTS is not easy.

-Then your rushing to the next Business meeting...
+Then their rushing to the next Business meeting...